Sieep-Coding/sieep-coding.github.io/src/pages/posts/tdd-in-go.md

 img_alt: "Test-Driven Development graph."
 ---
 ## Using TDD in Go: Gain Confidence Through Testing
 When writing software, it is easy to make the mistake of not testing your code.

 You know that tests make your code more reliable and maintainable.

 You just can't find the time!

-But you know unit tests in specific are important.
+But you know unit tests, in specific, are important.

 [Test-Driven Development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development) in Go offers you a structured approach that circumvents this problem since you always write the test **first.**